 Journey Through Britain is Hillaby’s third book; his second, which is similar in both style and tone, is Journey to the Jade Sea, about his thousand-mile trek from Northern Kenya to Lake Rudolf.
 These books were bestsellers in their day, and although both are markedly dated, their success is easy to account for.
 Having enjoyed Journey Through Britain so much, I purchased a cheap and battered copy of Journey to the Jade Sea and found it equally as compelling, and in some ways, even more satisfying to read.
 The significantly more exotic location certainly helps, as does the fact that Hillaby travels with hired bearers, who become endearing characters in his vast and remarkable account.
 With a couple of rifles, 12 pairs of plimsolls, a floppy hat and a Swahili phrase book, Hillaby walks through the plains of the Serengeti, through Rwanda and up the Mountains of the Moon in Zaire, all the while entertaining the reader with anecdotes and allusions to the works of writers like George Orwell and W.B.
 Yeats.

-The book immediately became a favourite of mine, and I have no hesitation in calling Journey to the Jade Sea one of the great travel books of the 20th century.
-I adduce below, as proof of its enduring brilliance, one of my favourite passages from it, which I hope will persuade readers to seek out a copy for themselves.
+The book immediately enticed me, even if it’s tone can, at times, be a bit too public schooly for my liking.
+I adduce below one of my favourite passages from it, which I hope will persuade readers to seek out a copy for themselves.

 Wrapped up in three cotton vests at the bottom of my medicine chest I kept a little wireless set, made in Japan and extraordinarily efficient at picking up three, and almost only three, types of music.
 Europe and North America seemed to transmit almost nothing but rock-and-roll, augmented by peculiarly British Early Morning and Workers’ Playtime type of bands.
 Whatever the repertoire the dumpty dumpty ditties were delivered at exactly the same tempo, encore et encore, ad nauseam.
 A twist of the dial brought in the wail of Islam, costive and insistent in North Africa but enriched in the Sudan by full-throated recitations from the Qu’ran.
 From Nairobi, the coast, and all points east came the cheerful, irregular songs of India in Gujuratic and Hindi, to me the most attractive oriental sounds of all.